riccardo-nannini/BSV_RISC-V/README.md

 # High Performance Processors and Systems Project

-## Bluespec RISC-V on FPGAs<br/>
+## Bluespec RISC-V processors<br/>
 Abstract:
 Bluespec System Verilog (**BSV**) is a state-of-the-art Hardware Description Language (HDL).<br/>
 Bluespec compilation toolchain (**BSC**) has been recently released as open source. <br/>
-The purpose of this project is to investigate the potentiality of its toolchain implementing a multi-stage **RISC-V processor on an embedded FPGA**.<br/>
+The purpose of this project is to investigate the potentiality of its toolchain implementing a multi-stage **RISC-V processor**.<br/>

 Keyword: Bluespec, RISC-V, Computer Architectures